FranklinUniversityCompSciPracticum/GitActivities/Activity1.md

 2. Make a quick change to see how all of this works.

     It doesn't matter what you do here, just add a file or modify an existing file, then save it.
+Saved it.

     Once the file is saved, make sure you have the changes ready with a git status command: